Our long, proud & colorful history

 Bolstered by that success, Primanti Bros. would soon open restaurants in the South Side, Market Square, and Three Rivers Stadium.
 In 1998, the restaurants rolled into the suburbs, keeping the same relaxed atmosphere while expanding the menu a bit.
 When Three Rivers closed up shop in 2001, Primanti Bros. opened in both the newly built PNC Park and Heinz Field to keep sports fans well fed during events.
 And after Consol Energy Center came along in 2010, Primanti Bros. was happy to open a spot there, too.

-Primanti Bros. currently has 17 locations right around Pittsburgh, with more in Pennsylvania, Florida, Maryland, Ohio, and West Virginia, all dedicated to that early notion that folks deserve great food with no pretense for a good price.
+Primanti Bros. currently has 17 locations right around Pittsburgh, with more in Pennsylvania, Florida, Indiana, Maryland, Michigan, Ohio, and West Virginia, all dedicated to that early notion that folks deserve great food with no pretense for a good price.